wundor/gitlab-ci-release-manager/README.md

 It using GitLab API requests.
 Example URL for GitLab API request:
 `https://gitlab.example.com/api/v4/projects/123/merge_requests/456?private_token=TOKEN`

-You can run it in Docker or by itself with Nodejs
+You can run it in Docker or by itself

 **Run script in Docker**